The Peace of Westphalia

 question of whether a subject must obey a heretical ruler.
 This contradiction

-between the spiritual and political life, an inherent part of the theories
+between the spiritual and political life, an inherent

-developed in the Reformation, generated discussions in which the medieval idea
+part of the theories developed in the Reformation, generated discussions in

-of the nation emerged as a solution.
-The addition of the nation to the formula
+which the medieval idea of the nation emerged as a solution.
+The addition of

-of political authority proved not only useful for the ordinary citizen, but
+the nation to the formula of political authority proved not only useful for the

 The Significance of the Addition of the Nation